BradleyLyman/powered-picks/README.md

-# My First Plugin
+# Powered Picks

-An example plugin for a PaperMC Minecraft server.
+A PaperMC Plugin which adds powered pickaxes into the game.

 ## Gradle Tasks